Birmingham Terminal Station: Decline

 Permission to proceed with demolition was granted on June 30, 1969 by the Alabama Public Service Commission.
 They set aside the arguments of numerous local preservationists in attendance (including the Heart of Dixie Railroad Society, the Alabama Historical Society, the Women's Committee of 100 and number of prominent local architects) stating that they may only consider "the necessity and convenience of the traveling public."
 In its run-down state, the Terminal Station was judged to no longer meet those needs.
 Within a few months, the building was demolished by the T. M. Burgin Demolition Company and the site cleared.

 Ultimately the redevelopment plans were never built.
 The Social Security Administration built a new office building elsewhere in 1974.
 The site became part of the right-of-way for the Red Mountain Expressway, connecting U.S. Highway 31 and U.S. Highway 280 with Interstate 20 and Interstate 59.
 By using the Terminal Station site, a public housing project which had been slated for demolition, was preserved.
-The Southern Railroad moved their passenger station two blocks north to Seventh Avenue, using that site until 1979, when the Southern Cresent was rerouted along the Louisville & Nashville right-of-way by Amtrak.
+The Southern Railroad moved their passenger station two blocks north to Seventh Avenue, using that site until 1979, when the Southern Crescent was rerouted along the Louisville & Nashville right-of-way by Amtrak.

+Amtrak operates a service that goes to a new terminal in Birmingham, AL.

+Birmingham Mayor George Seibels, who later oversaw the station’s decline and demolition, first arrived in the city via the terminal in 1938.
+By 1969, train travel had declined, and the station was demolished shortly after the last train departed on December 21 of that year.
+Though the site was considered for a Social Security Administration building, it was ultimately repurposed for the Red Mountain Expressway.
+Reflecting on its demolition, Seibels later noted that efforts to preserve the station lacked coordination.
+Historian Marvin Clemons said the station had outlived its usefulness, with railroads seeking to recover losses from declining passenger service due to the rise in private automobile usage.

 5th Avenue North tunnel

 An underpass, locally called a "subway" tunneled below the center of the building, allowing streetcars to bypass the terminal and rail traffic.
 In 1926 a large electric sign reading "Welcome to Birmingham, the Magic City", was erected outside the station at the west end of the underpass.
 The sign functioned as a gateway for visitors who arrived primarily by rail and 5th Avenue became a "hotel row", lined with restaurants and entertainments.
 The only remnant of the demolished building to survive after 1969 was the tunnel, now commonly known as the 5th Avenue North tunnel, which now carries that road under the highway and railroad tracks.

+The Red Mountain Expressway goes through part of the property of the former station.